Caring For Your Temporary Crown

 The temporary crown was placed to protect your teeth while your custom restoration crown is being created in a dental lab.
 Take the following precautions to ensure your temporary crown stays securely in place:

 - Avoid chewing gum and eating sticky or hard foods.

 - If possible, chew only on the opposite side of your mouth.

 - Floss each day carefully, pulling the floss out from the side as you floss next to the temporary crown.
 Lifting the floss out from the top can cause the temporary crown to come loose.

 The temporary crown must stay on:

-What to do if it comes off:
+What to do if your temporary crown comes off: